Introduction: Why Creative Agencies Need Fractional CFOs

 The gap between your bookkeeper and a full-time CFO is wider than most business owners realize.
 Your bookkeeper records what happened last month—invoices sent, bills paid, deposits made.
 A fractional CFO tells you what’s likely to happen next quarter and what moves you can make today to influence that outcome.

-Real-Time Cash Visibility
+Real-Time Cash Flow Visibility

 Most business owners make decisions with a 30-60 day blind spot in their finances.
 You’re deciding whether to hire three people or sign a new lease based on numbers from last month while your actual cash position shifts daily.